Academic Upgrading – Day Program

 If you need further academic education to open new career doors, upgrading at Columbia College should be your choice.
 You will enjoy and benefit from the small class sizes and personal attention.

 - Reading, Writing, & Math Upgrading – Grades 1-9

-- Employment Preparation courses – Work Strategies & Work Experience
+- Employment Preparation courses – Work Strategies, Work Experience, and Being a Professional

 - Computer Courses

 - Experienced instructors to help you reach your goal!